 This is what a split shift will look like in your administrative schedule.
 Note that patients will not be offered times to book during any time that does not have a shift.

-Scenario 2: Multiple shifts per day.
+Scenario 2: Multiple shifts per day, or a split shift.

 Some practitioners, like chiropractors and acupuncturists, may offer simultaneous bookings within different rooms on the same day, and stagger their start times.
 To create this type of availability, simply click “Add Times” to add a second shift within the same day.
 Your availability will then look something like this: